-In a boost to the land-based industry slot machines located outside of casinos were banned by the Polish government In 2010 and, in 2015, a Constitutional Tribunal upheld the ban despite concerns regarding notification given to the European Commission.
+In a boost to the casino industry, slot machines located outside of casinos were banned by the Polish government in 2010 and, in 2015, a Constitutional Tribunal upheld the ban.

 Advertising or promoting casino games is prohibited and anyone caught doing so faces a fine.
 Casino operators are also banned from sponsoring sports or other events.

 Online Casino Gambling is currently prohibited in Poland.
 Licensed online operators are only allowed to offer sports betting to Polish customers, but under proposals approved by the government in July 2016, online casino games and poker would also be permitted.